memios β€” Move Through Cancer. Live Beyond It.

 For decades, the instinct was to rest.
 To protect.
 To wait.
 That instinct was wrong.

 "Exercise during cancer treatment is not optional.
 It is medicine.
-ASCO guidelines state that every cancer patient should be referred to exercise programming."
+ASCO guidelines state that medical oncologists should refer all patients to exercise oncology programming."[5]

-Over 2,800 randomized controlled trials have documented what happens when cancer patients move.
-Cancer-related fatigue drops by up to 50 percent.
-Muscle mass is preserved.
-Hearts are protected from cardiotoxic damage.
-Depression and anxiety lift.
-Quality of life improves in ways no medication alone can replicate.
+Over 2,800 randomized controlled trials document what happens when cancer patients move.[1]
+Cancer-related fatigue drops by up to 50 percent.[6]
+Muscle mass is preserved.[7]
+Hearts are protected from cardiotoxic damage.[8]
+Depression and anxiety lift.[9]
+Quality of life improves in ways no medication alone can replicate.[10]

-And yet only 15 percent of cancer patients receive an exercise referral.
+And yet only 15 percent of cancer patients receive an exercise referral.[3]
+162 American cities of 50,000 or more residents have no exercise oncology program at all.[12]
 The gap between what science proves and what patients receive is not a knowledge problem.
 It is an infrastructure problem. memios was built to close that gap.

 Cancer-Related Fatigue